Full Form of SKU – Stock Keeping Unit

 - B123 is the model number provided by the ABC store,

-- Dash (-) is used in order to separate various information about the green tea,
+- Dash (-) is used to separate various information about the green tea,

 The Stock Keeping Unit determined for a large pack of Tetley green tea is simple, short, unique as well as easily understandable by the readers and at the same time provides all the valuable information concerning the product as well.